Currently, MoEngage enables you to create three kinds of push campaigns:

 (Optional) Running Test Campaigns - Test campaigns enable previewing the campaign on a test device to make sure your intended message is being conveyed in your desired way.
 You can test the campaign you have just created by selecting a custom attribute and its value for a test user.
 Note: You won't be able to test personalized message using Test Campaign feature.

-Additionally, for android platform, in case you wish to stop the push notification after a particular time, or don't want users to receive a push notification after a certain duration, you can enter the no. of hours in "Expire Push".
+Push Expiry: For iOS and Android platform, in case you wish to stop sending push notification after a particular time, or don't want users to receive a push notification after a certain duration, you can enter the duration value in hours for "Expire Push Notifications after".

 Your campaign is now ready to be sent.
 Click on Create button, confirm in the dialog box and your campaign is created.

 Upon successful campaign creation, you will be taken to the campaign info page where you can view the campaign performance stats such as impressions, clicks, conversions and other details mentioned in this article.

 Next, you can know about the edit options for your campaign, know how to manage (view, edit and duplicate) campaigns or understand how you can create Smart triggered Push campaigns or Geo Fence Push campaigns.